 Prior to Houston, Barkley served as the rector of St. John’s Episcopal Church in downtown Roanoke, Virginia.
 Barkley began his vocation as rector of the Church of the Holy Apostles in Collierville, Tennessee (a suburb of Memphis).
 A “re-start” parish that moved from the city to the suburbs, Holy Apostles grew from 40 to over 400 members and constructed the first new Episcopal church in West Tennessee in over a decade.

 Barkley is an avid writer and has published essays in The American Journal of Philosophy & Theology, The Journal of Pastoral Theology, The Anglican Digest, The Living Church, and Ratherview.
 His first book, Elements of Grace, was published in 2013.
 His second book, In the Midst of the City: The Gospel and God’s Politics was published in 2018 and won an Illumination Award Gold Medal and an Independent Book Publishers Award (“IPPY”) Silver Medal.
 Barkley preaches and teaches around the country and serves on interfaith panels with leaders from other religious traditions.
 Barkley chairs the boards of The Beacon, Houston’s largest empowerment day center for the homeless, and the Hines Center for Spirituality & Prayer.
-He also serves on the North American Committee for St. George’s College-Jerusalem, the Anglican Center in the Holy Land.
+He also serves as vice-president of the North American Committee for St. George’s College-Jerusalem, the Anglican Center in the Holy Land.
 Barkley is on the board of Episcopal High School in Houston.